rlmcneary2/sizle/README.md

 - build (combine all JS files into a single JSX file)

 and many more.

+#Development
+Javascript files use VSDOC format.
+Download and install VS 2013 Community Edition.
+Once that's done get the Web Development add-on, after it's been installed Intellisense for Javascript will appear.
+The files in the 'scripts' folder are there to help Intellisense with ExtendScript objects (it is not complete).
+TO use it follow these directions: http://madskristensen.net/post/improved-javascript-intellisense-in-visual-studio

 #Build
 There's no build necessary.
 But in order to create a single file there will eventually be a 'build' process to place all o fthe files into a single file.